OSS PROGRAM

 In the event of a dead heat, the points for the positions involved will be shared evenly between the horses finishing in the dead heat.
 Points are updated weekly on this website.

-2. Any horse may be entered into its respective Prospect Final, provided it has started in a minimum of three (3) Prospect Series events in the current year and has not started in the Gold or Grassroots Final.
-Entries in legs which did not fill will be considered starts and horses will be assigned five points.
+Each of the eight categories of age, sex and gait will have a Prospect Series Final for the top point-earners during the regular season.
+Any horse may be entered into its respective Prospect Series Final, provided it has started in a minimum of three (3) Prospect Series events in the current year and has not started in the Gold or Grassroots Final/Consolation.

-4. The number of starters allowed to compete in each Prospect Final shall be governed by the number of horses that the host racetrack can accommodate on the starting gate.
+The number of starters allowed to compete in each Prospect Series Final shall be governed by the number of horses that the host racetrack can accommodate on the starting gate.
 However, there will always be a minimum of eight horses drawn for each Final.

-5. In the event of a tie in the standings, horses will be drawn by lot after the box closes.
+In the event of a tie in the standings, horses will be drawn by lot after the box closes.

-6. The two Also Eligible horses will be drawn from the next highest point earners declared.
+The two Also Eligible horses will be drawn from the next highest point earners declared.
 In the event of a tie in the standings for the Also Eligible horses, they will be drawn by lot.

 STARTER & TRACK INFORMATION

-Gold, Grassroots and Prospect Series Divisions
+Gold, Grassroots and Prospect Series Legs

 Gold, Grassroots and Prospect Series divisions will have the maximum number of participants as outlined in AGCO rule 16.24 in the AGCO Rules of Standardbred Racing.